questionstorer/GCP_template/Demo.md

-# Demo for analyze video, retrieve subtitle and read the subtitle from Youtube video
+# Demo for ingest video, analyze video for labels and output metadata of video to table.